 Regarding environmental justice, EO 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, issued on February 11, 1994, is designed to focus the attention of federal agencies on the human health and environmental effects of its programs, policies, and activities on minority and low-income communities (59 FR 7629).
-While TVA is not subject to this executive order, it evaluates potential environmental justice impacts as a matter of policy.
-The environmental justice review involves identifying potential offsite environmental impacts, their geographic locations, minority and low-income populations that may be affected, the significance of such effects, and whether they are disproportionately high and adverse compared to the population at large within the geographic area, and if so, what mitigative measures are available, and which would be implemented.
+The intent of EO 12898, EO 14008 (Tackling the Climate Crisis at Home and Abroad), EO 14096 (Revitalizing our Nation's Commitment to Environmental Justice for All), and related directives and regulations is to ensure that low-income and minority populations can meaningfully participate in the NEPA decision making process and are fully protected from bearing a disproportionate burden of negative effects resulting from proposed Federal actions.
+TVA evaluates potential environmental justice impacts as a matter of TVA policy and in line with EO 12898, EO 14008, EO 14096, and all related directives.
+TVA's environmental justice efforts begin with identifying minority and low-income populations that may be affected by proposed actions and identifying ways to fairly and meaningfully involve those communities in TVA's decision-making process.
+TVA's environmental justice review continues with identification of potential environmental impacts, their geographic locations, the significance of such effects, and whether those impacts may be disproportionately high and adverse compared to the population at large within the geographic area.
+If disproportionate impacts might occur, TVA works with the affected communities to identify what mitigative measures are available, and which could be implemented to minimize impacts.